ggozad/behaving/README.rst

 Hello world
 -----------

 Starting using `behaving` is pretty easy.
 Inside some python module, add your *features* consisting each of one or more scenarios.
 These features are Gherkin language files with an extension of `.feature`.
-In the same directory you should have a steps module which imports the `behaving` steps as well as your own custom steps.
+In the same directory you should have a steps module which imports the `behaving` steps as well as your own custom steps (more later in the setup_ section) .
 Here's a basic example:

 ::